Frequently Asked Questions (FAQs)

-CBA Regulation Section 37.5 requires licensees not previously fingerprinted or licensees for whom an electronic record of the licensee's fingerprints does not exist in the Department of Justice's (DOJ) criminal offender record identification database, to undergo a state and federal level criminal offender record information search conducted through the DOJ.
+CBA Regulations section 37.5 requires licensees not previously fingerprinted or licensees for whom an electronic record of the licensee's fingerprints does not exist in the Department of Justice's (DOJ) criminal offender record identification database, to undergo a state and federal level criminal offender record information search conducted through the DOJ.

 How will I know if I must submit fingerprints?

-The CBA will send you a letter notifying you of the requirement.
+The CBA will send you a letter notifying you of the requirement approximately 90 days prior to your license renewal date.
 If you receive a letter and intend on renewing your license in an active status, you must undergo fingerprinting.

 Who will have access to my fingerprint information?